alabou/NMOS-MatroxOnly/NMOS With SRT.md

 #### SDP format-specific parameters

-The `manifest_href` attribute of the Sender MUST provide the URL to an SDP transport file compliant with the requirements of transport  `urn:x-nmos:transaport:rtp` and the following:
+The `manifest_href` attribute of the Sender MUST provide the URL to an SDP transport file compliant with the requirements of transport `urn:x-nmos:transaport:rtp` or one of its subclassifications and the following:

 - The media description line `m=<media> <port> <proto> <fmt> ...` MUST have `<media>` set to `application`, `<proto>` set to `UDP` and `<fmt>` set to `mp2t` to express that the `media_type` is `application/mp2t` and the UDP protocol is used by the `urn:x-nmos:transport:srt.rtp` transport.
 The `<port>` MUST be set to the UDP port of the SRT Sender listener.